chbeu/chbeu.github.io/content/post/20260315_alpchi2026/index.md

 It was a pleasure working with all of you.

-Special thanks also to the wonderful team at [Monte Verità](https://www.monteverita.org) and [Congressi Stefano Franscini](https://csf.ethz.ch) for hosting us so beautifully.
+Special thanks also to the wonderful teams at [Monte Verità](https://www.monteverita.org) and [Congressi Stefano Franscini](https://csf.ethz.ch) for hosting us so beautifully.

 I am already looking forward to the next edition of **[AlpCHI](https://alpchi.org/) in 2028 in Konstanz**.